Do you want to go to university? (If you don’t know, read this post first.)

 Do you want to avoid debt and all of the mistakes students make?

 Do you crave adventure or are desperate to move out?

-- What should you study at university?
+- What to study at university.

 This is a post I wish I had read when I was 18.

 Context: After high school, I went to study economic sciences for one year in the French-speaking part of Belgium.